-Billings Clinic Trauma Center Receives Verification as Level II Trauma Center
+Billings Clinic Trauma Center Verified as Level II Trauma Center

 Billings, MT—The trauma center at Billings Clinic has been verified as a Level II Trauma Center by the Verification Review Committee (VRC), an ad hoc committee of the Committee on Trauma (COT) of the American College of Surgeons (ACS).
 This achievement recognizes the trauma center’s dedication to providing optimal care for injured patients.